etorox/docs/docs/README.md

 # eToroX API

-eToroX API allows customers to trade on the eToroX exchange via a REST API.
-The solution enables algo traders and programmers to send/cancel orders to buy/sell crypto assets and to retrieve account info, electronically.
+eToroX API allows customers to trade on the eToroX exchange using a REST API solution, which allows algo traders and programmers to electronically send or cancel orders to buy/sell cryptoassets, and retrieve account information.

-eToroX manage all orders per market (price of 1 asset in second asset units).
-The system save the customers orders in several persistence storages as well as in the matching engine.
-The matching engine compare buy/sell orders and if match found (price of buy equal or higher than the price of sell order) the  orders are matched/executed and the exchange balances between the buyer and the seller happen.
+eToroX manages all orders per market.
+The system saves  customer orders in several persistence (permanent) storage, as well as in the matching engine.
+The matching engine compares buy/sell orders and if a match is found (a buy order price that is equal to or higher than the sell order price) the orders are matched and executed within the stated price timeframe.
-The matching is being done using the price time provided.

 ## API Features
 * Get balance